Dynamics of a predator-prey system in open advective heterogeneous environments: Introduction

-Motivated by their problem, in this paper, we shall settle their problem partially, where we assume that both $r(x)$ and $K(x)$ are not constants.
-Our main purpose is to investigate the effects of diffusion rates $\mu ,\nu $, the unidirectional flow as well as the effect of spatial heterogeneity on the dynamical behaviors of system \eqref{P}.
-For simplicity, introducing the following changes of variables $v=aP,b=ea$, we arrive at the following system \beq \left\{\arraycolsep=1.5pt \right. \eeq
+Motivated by their problems, in this paper, we shall settle their problems partially, where we assume that both $r(x)$ and $K(x)$ are not constants.
+Our main purpose is to investigate the effects of diffusion rates $d_1 ,d_2$, the unidirectional flow $q_1,q_2$ as well as the effect of spatial heterogeneity on the dynamical behaviors of system \eqref{P}.

+For simplicity, introducing the following changes of variables $v=aP,b=ea$, we arrive at the following system \beq \left\{\arraycolsep=1.5pt \right. \eeq It seems reasonable to assume that the intrinsic growth rate $r(x)$ should have some relationship to the carrying capacity $K(x)$; that is, if $K(x_1)=K(x_2)$, then $r(x_1)=r(x_2)$.
+In other words, $r$ is a function of $K$, i.e. $r(x)=h(K(x))$ for some function $h$.